JuliaLang/julia/doc/manual/metaprogramming.rst

     julia> foo(4)
     16

 Note that there is no printout of ``Int64``.
-The body of the ``stagedfunction`` is only executed *once* (not entirely true, see note below) when the method for that specific set of argument types is compiled.
-After that, the expression returned from the ``stagedfunction`` on the first invocation is re-used as the method body.
+The body of the generated function is only executed *once* (not entirely true, see note below) when the method for that specific set of argument types is compiled.
+After that, the expression returned from the generated function on the first invocation is re-used as the method body.

-The reason for the disclaimer above is that the number of times a staged function is staged is really an implementation detail; it *might* be only once, but it *might* also be more often.
-As a consequence, you should *never* write a staged function with side effects - when, and how often, the side effects occur is undefined.
-(This is true for macros too - and just like for macros, the use of `eval` in a staged function is a sign that you're doing something the wrong way.)
+The reason for the disclaimer above is that the number of times a generated function is generated is really an implementation detail; it *might* be only once, but it *might* also be more often.
+As a consequence, you should *never* write a generated function with side effects - when, and how often, the side effects occur is undefined.
+(This is true for macros too - and just like for macros, the use of `eval` in a generated function is a sign that you're doing something the wrong way.)

-The example staged function ``foo`` above did not do anything a normal function ``foo(x)=x*x`` could not do, except printing the the type on the first invocation and incurring a higher compile-time cost.
-However, the power of a staged function lies in its ability to compute different quoted expression depending on the types passed to it:
+The example generated function ``foo`` above did not do anything a normal function ``foo(x)=x*x`` could not do, except printing the the type on the first invocation (and incurring a higher compile-time cost).
+However, the power of a generated function lies in its ability to compute different quoted expression depending on the types passed to it:

 .. doctest::

-   julia> stagedfunction bar(x)
+   julia> @generated function bar(x)
               if x <: Integer
                   return :(x^2)
               else